SeanTheITGuy/ender3marlin/README.md

 Marlin_1.1.x-bugfix_Mesh_Leveling.hex - Vanilla Marlin, 1.1.x-bugfix.
 Arc Support and Boot Screen Logo disabled to allow room for Mesh Leveling feature.
 Configured for Ender 3.

+Marlin-2.0.x-bugfix_Mesh_Leveling.hex - Vanilla Marlin, 2.0.x-bugfix.
+Arc support and boot screen logo disabled to allow room for Mesh leveling feature.
+Configured for Ender 3.
+I have tested this for several weeks and it seems perfectly cromulent.

 --------------